ERBringHorvath/SeqForge/README.md

 `--motif-only`: for use with `--motif-fasta-out`; export only motif string to FASTA <br/>
 `-f`, `--fasta-directory`: path to FASTA file(s) used to create BLAST databases.
 Required if using `--motif` <br/>
 `--visualize`: generate heatmap of BLAST hits and sequence logo of motif hits if `--motif` returns matches <br/>
-`--pdf`: override PNG output of visualize and instead generated a PDF (use in combination with `--visualize`)
+`--pdf`: override PNG output of visualize and instead generated a PDF (use in combination with `--visualize`) <br/>
+`-p`, `--progress`: progress reporting mode; choices = 'bar', 'verbose', 'none'. --progress verbose prints a line per item.

 Basic example: <br />
 `seqforge query -T 8 -d /path/to/blast/database/files -q /path/to/query/files/` <br />